Students as Partners Program (SaPP)

 Projects must:

-- Demonstrate how student is contributing to the academic direction of the project as a partner.
-Student partners are not to take on regular staff workload.
+- Demonstrate how the student is contributing to the academic direction of the project as a partner (student partners are not to take on regular staff workload)

-- Not take place concurrently with the course.
-Projects must precede implementation into a course (ie. a Winter 2025 SaPP project could be for a Summer or Fall 2025 Course, but not for a Winter 2025 course).
+- Not take place concurrently with the course – projects must precede implementation into a course (i.e., a winter 2026 SaPP project could be implemented in summer or fall 2026 courses, but not in a winter 2026 course).

-Student partners whose projects are approved must complete a FUSION skill module of their choosing, and must submit a capstone as a primary means of sharing the results of the partnership.
+- Student partners whose projects are approved must complete a FUSION skill module of their choosing, and must submit a capstone poster through Brightspace that summarizes their SaPP experience and project outcomes.

 Funding

-Teaching and Learning Services will fund up the student partner for no more than 130 hours of work per academic term at minimum wage (+ 4% vacation pay).
+Teaching and Learning Services will fund the student partner for no more than 130 hours of work per academic term at minimum wage (plus four per cent vacation pay).
 Administration of payment to the student partner will be done through the Future Learning Lab.

-At the time of application, partnerships will need to identify start date, end date, total hours, and approximate hours per week.
+At the time of application, partners will need to identify the project start date, end date, total hours and approximate hours per week.
 The work must be completed within the academic term defined on the application.

 Staff partners are responsible for ensuring their student partner is on track with the work assigned.
 Staff partners must notify the Future Learning Lab if a project is cancelled or incomplete, or if there are any changes to hours worked.

 The payment timing may vary depending on the student’s work schedule.
-Students will receive payment as a single lump sum payment upon completion of the FUSION skills module and the submission of their project capstone; a deliverable submitted by the student through Brightspace, which summarizes their SaPP experience and project outcomes.
-After submission of the capstone, payment may be delayed subject to the Payroll deadlines.
+Students will receive payment as a single lump sum payment upon completion of the FUSION skills module and the submission of their capstone poster.
+After submission of the capstone, payment may be delayed subject to the payroll deadlines.

 Students are responsible for ensuring their information is up to date in Human Resources and Payroll.